Chauncey Rose: Railroad King

-In 1976, both the New York Central and the Pennsylvania where taken into Conrail.
+In 1976, both the New York Central and the Pennsylvania were taken into Conrail.
 Conrail used the Vandalia route between St. Louis and Terre Haute and the New York Central line between Terre Haute and Indianapolis.
 Both had fewer curves than the lines built by Rose and associates in the early days of railroading.
 The lines are now owned by CSX.

 The Evansville-Terre Haute line was eventually extended to Chicago through Danville, Illinois, as the Chicago & Eastern Illinois, C&EI.
 Rose and Josephus Collett were subscribers.
 The C&EI was acquired by the Missouri Pacific Railroad in May, 1967, giving it access to Chicago.
 As part of the merger agreement, it sold the Evansville line to the Louisville & Nashville in 1969.
 It is now owned by CSX.

 The final section of the Indiana railroad plan was the Indianapolis & Cincinnati.
 It was later extended to Lafayette and Chicago and became part of the Big Four.
 It was initially chartered as the Rushville & Lawrenceburg.
 The name was changed to Lawrenceburg & Upper Mississippi April 1, 1850.
 Rails were on the way, June 1, 1852.
 Trains were running November 1, 1853.
-The name changed to the Indianpolis & Cincinnati on October 4, 1853.
+The name changed to the Indianapolis & Cincinnati on October 4, 1853.

 This was the glory days of railroading.
 Railroads was the growth industry of the day almost like Silicon Valley is today.
 The industry was big business for investors, lawyers, and state legislatures.
 T-rail was in use replacing flat iron, but gauge remained an issue.
 Most Indiana railroads were built at 4 ft 8-1/2 in, said to be Pennsylvania gauge.
 Ohio railroads were 4 ft 10 in causing problems for the Bee Line.
 The Ohio & Mississippi was built at 6 ft gauge.

 Charters in Indiana contained little discussed provisions.
 Subscriptions to stock were sold to the public.
 In Indiana, farmers often met subscription requirements by donating land, working to build the railroad, or contributing materials like firewood or railroad ties.
 Provisions usually required that construction begin within five years and be completed within fifteen years.
 Profits were capped.
 If over 15%, the surplus went to Indiana's common school fund.
 After a railroad earned its construction cost and a reasonable return, the state could regulate its tolls.
 And after a specified time, often 25 to 60 years, the state could buy the railroad for its construction cost.